Open Study/Research Award

 - Botswana Institute for Technology, Research and Innovation

 - Botswana University of Agriculture and Natural Resources

 Some academic institutions may charge professional fees for a local professor/advisor working with the grantee.

-Grantees are advised to verify with their home institutions if there are no existing collaborations with the prospective hosts before they pay affiliation fees.
+Grantees planning to audit courses should inquire about fees and similar requirements directly with the institutions before they make financial commitments.
+They should also verify with their home institutions whether there are any existing collaborations with the prospective hosts before they pay affiliation fees.

 For additional information on the research clearance process, contact the Educational Attache, Embassy of the Republic of Botswana, or visit the website linked here for more information and application forms.
 You may also contact the Permanent Secretary, Ministry of Nationality, Immigration and Gender Affairs (Research Permits), Private Bag 002, Gaborone, Botswana.